Agricantus: History

-1984–1991
+1979–1994

-Their artistic career was initially inspired by the revival of Andean music and South American folk culture exemplified by the Nueva Canción Chilena.
+In their early years, Agricantus were inspired by the reinterpretation of Andean music and South American popular culture, particularly associated with the Nueva Canción movement.

-At the beginning of the 1980s, the band was part of the Sicilian folk scene, drawing encouragement and inspiration to pursue their own path and engaging actively in the promotion of popular music in Sicily.
+In the early 1980s, the group became involved in the Sicilian folk environment, engaging with artists and cultural figures linked to popular music traditions.
+This context provided stimulus and inspiration for the continuation of their artistic path, alongside active engagement in the promotion of popular music in Sicily.

-The group was founded in 1984 in Palermo and performed in numerous concerts throughout Europe and in prestigious occasions such as folk music and world music festivals.

-1992–1999
+In 1984, the group founded a cooperative in Palermo bearing the same name, through which they organized numerous concerts throughout Europe and participated in international folk and world music festivals.
+Alongside their artistic activity, between 1984 and 1990 the group and the cooperative carried out cultural initiatives in Sicily, including educational projects for schools, support for emerging artistic realities, and solidarity campaigns.
+Between the second half of the 1980s and the early 1990s, Agricantus developed original projects, including the experience known as AGAVE, which led to independent musical productions.

+Agricantus made their discographic debut in 1993 with the album Gnanzù, recorded in Klagenfurt and co-produced by the association Tabbali—responsible for managing the group and its name—and TonStudio Karinthia.The album, dedicated to the musical traditions of Southern Italy, resulted from extensive research into oral tradition materials recorded in the field and reinterpreted through the use of new technologies alongside traditional instruments.
 Agricantus developed a mature musical language at the beginning of the 1990s with the release of Gnanzù! which was dedicated to the music of Southern Italy, the result of a research of the oral tradition recorded in the field and re-arranged through new technologies using traditional sounds.
 This new phase also coincided with the joining of the Swiss singer Rosie Wiederkehr who was the lead singer of the group until 2008.

+1995–2008

-Since 1995, following a signature of a discographic contract with Compagnia Nuove Indye and the production directed by Paolo Dossena the band produced more "thematic discs" (concept albums) in which there is the frequent use of mixtures between European and non-European languages side-by-side with the Sicilian language, using too electronic musical instruments and ethnic groups from various parts of the world.
+Since 1995, following a signature of a discographic contract with Compagnia Nuove Indye (CNI) and the production directed by Paolo Dossena the band produced more "thematic discs" (concept albums) in which there is the frequent use of mixtures between European and non-European languages side-by-side with the Sicilian language, using too electronic musical instruments and ethnic groups from various parts of the world.